-Cupping therapy is an ancient form of alternative medicine in which a Physiotherapist or Registered Massage Therapist puts special cups on your skin for a few minutes to create suction.
-People get it for many purposes, including to help with pain, inflammation, blood flow, relaxation and well-being, and as a type of deep-tissue massage.
+Cupping Therapy is an ancient form of alternative medicine popular in Traditional Chinese Medicine practiced by Acupuncturists and also utilized by some Physiotherapists and Registered Massage Therapists.
+The technique uses special cups on your skin for a few minutes to create suction.
+People get cupping for many purposes, including to help with pain, inflammation, blood flow, relaxation and well-being, and as a type of deep-tissue massage.
 Cupping can leave behind very dark skin bruising but this is not typical bruising as it is not painful.
 You might remember seeing the post-cupping bruising on Michael Phelps during the Rio 2016 Olympics.
-Physiotherapist typically use plastic or silicone cups that suction with manually applied pressure.
-Alternative medicine therapist tend to use glass cups with the help of fire to create the suction.
-Clinically, I have used cupping on chronically dysfunctional scar tissue to reduce the stickiness between the layers of skin, soft tissue and muscles.
-If a patient is experiencing persistent pain that seems soft tissue in origin I find that cupping can be great at reducing the pain response.
+Physiotherapists typically use plastic or silicone cups that suction with manually applied pressure.
+Alternative medicine practitioners, like Acupuncturists, tend to use glass cups with the help of fire to create suction.
+Clinically, cupping has been used on chronically dysfunctional scar tissue to reduce the stickiness between the layers of skin, soft tissue and muscles.
+If a patient is experiencing persistent pain that seems soft tissue in origin, cupping can be great at reducing the pain response.